camunda/camunda-docs-manual/content/user-guide/process-engine/scripting.md

 Most script engines compile script source code either to a Java class or to a different intermediary format prior to executing the script.
 Script engines implementing the Java `Compilable` interface allow programs to retrieve and cache the script compilation.
 The default setting of the process engine is to check if a Script Engine supports the compile feature.
-If true and the caching of Script Engines is enabled, the script engine compiles the script and then cache the compilation result.
+If true and the caching of Script Engines is enabled, the script engine compiles the script and then caches the compilation result.
 This prevents the process engine from compiling a script source each time the same script task is executed.

 By default, compilation of scripts is enabled.
 If you need to disable script compilation, you can set the process engine configuration flag named `enableScriptCompilation` to false.

 # Load Script Engine

 If the process engine configuration flag named `enableFetchScriptEngineFromProcessApplication` is set to true, it is also possible to load Script Engines from the classpath of the process application.
-Therefore the Script Engine can be packaged as a library within the process application.
-It is also possible to install the Script Engine globally as well.
+For that, the Script Engine can be packaged as a library within the process application.
+It is also possible to install the Script Engine globally.

-In case the Script Engine module should be installed globally and a Jboss is used, it is necessary to add a module dependency to the Script Engine.
-This can be done by adding a `jboss-deployment-structure.xml` to the process application for example:
+In case the Script Engine module should be installed globally and JBoss is used, it is necessary to add a module dependency to the Script Engine.
+This can be done by adding a `jboss-deployment-structure.xml` to the process application, e.g.,:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>